chrisskjodt/Intern-Coding-Challenge/README.md

 # Sensor Data Correlation Coding Challenge

 ## Overview
 My submission to the Canadian UAVs Intern Coding Challenge.
 This project correlates sensor data from two different sources (CSV and JSON) based on geographic proximity.
 It helps identify potential anomaly detections by matching sensor readings within a 100-meter accuracy range.
+Thank you for your consideration!

 ### Key Features